JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Logged into Client-1.
+- Log into Client-1.
-- Opened Windows PowerShell.
+- Open Windows PowerShell.
-- Entered the following command: ping 10.0.0.4
+- Type the following command:
+  ping 10.0.0.4
-- Ran the command to test connectivity to the domain controller.
+- Run the command to test connectivity to the domain controller.

 Explanation:
  This test checks whether the client machine can communicate with the server over the private network.